Snake vs ZZ Plant

 • Snake Plant: Toxic to cats and dogs if ingested.
 Can cause nausea, vomiting, or drooling.

 Keep both plants out of reach of curious pets and children.
+If you’re looking for pet-safe alternatives, check out our guide to 10 beautiful houseplants safe for cats and dogs.

 Best for Beginners?